 What information we collect and how we use it

-How we use personal information -- Once collected, we may use your personal information for the following purposes:
+How we use information — We process data received about you on the legal basis of AMA’s legitimate interests in providing our services, websites, apps and their functionality to you.
+Once collected, we may use your personal information for the following purposes:

 - Register you for programs and services you have requested